 Oni Blackstock, MD, MHS, is a primary care physician and researcher.

 Prior to joining the DGIM, Dr. Blackstock received a Masters of Health Sciences Research from Yale Robert Wood Johnson Foundation Clinical Scholars Program.
-While at Yale, she worked at the West Haven campus of the VA Connecticut Healthcare System, caring for patients in the Women's Health Clinic and conducting research focused on at-risk female veterans.
 She received her undergraduate and her medical degrees from Harvard.
 She completed her primary care Internal Medicine residency and ambulatory chief residency here at Montefiore/Einstein, as well as an HIV clinical fellowship at Harlem Hospital.

 Material in this section is provided by individual faculty members who are solely responsible for its accuracy and content.